José Roberto Torero

 José Roberto Torero (born 1963) is a Brazilian writer and film director.
 He was born in Santos, São Paulo.
 He has won the Prêmio Jabuti for his books O Chalaça (1995) and Pequenos Amores (2002).
-He is also an award-winning scriptwriter and director, known for his work on films such as Como fazer um filme de amor.
+He is also a screenwriter and director, known for his work on films such as Como fazer um filme de amor.
 Another of his popular works is Uma História de Futebol, released as a short film and also as a children's book.